Philippe Viard: Assistant Bishop in Auckland

 On 15 February 1849, Viard received news from Rome that two dioceses had been created in New Zealand.
 Pompallier was to retain control of the northern diocese centred on Auckland.
-Viard was to be Vicar Apostolic of the Southern diocese, headquartered in Wellington, which was apparently Rome's attempt to solve the Pompallier—Marist quarrels, i.e. sending the Marists south of Taupo with Viard as their leader. he set sail from Auckland in April 1850 aboard the Clara and arrived on 2 May 1850.
+Viard was to be Vicar Apostolic of the Southern diocese, headquartered in Wellington, which was apparently Rome's attempt to solve the Pompallier—Marist quarrels by sending the Marists south of Taupo with Viard as their leader.
+He set sail from Auckland in April 1850 aboard the Clara and arrived on 2 May 1850.

 Bishop of Wellington

 Viard purchased land in Thorndon and the Hutt Valley.
 In Thorndon (now Hill Street) the Marist lay brothers began building a clergy house and a convent for the sisters.
 A foundation stone was laid for St Mary's Cathedral.
 Viard had a vast diocese and few clergy but was able to open missions or parishes in the Hutt Valley, Hawke's Bay and Nelson.
 The Akaroa mission was reopened for a time but troubles with the Canterbury Association caused its priests to leave.
 In 1852 the Wanganui parish and mission were opened and after that there was virtually no Marist help given to Viard until 1859.

 In 1860 Viard was appointed first bishop of Wellington.
 Practical questions continued to tax him during the next decade.
 In 1861, noting the diminishing number of sisters in the Wellington convent, he invited Auckland Sisters of Mercy to come to Wellington.
 He also brought French sisters from the Institute of Our Lady of the Missions to Napier, Christchurch and Nelson.
 With the arrival of new groups of Marists he was able to establish priests in New Plymouth and Christchurch in 1860, and in Marlborough in 1864.
-During these years he remained keenly disappointed that he did not have the resources to support adequately the Maori missions.
-The Taranaki wars also interfered for a time with the expansion of Maori work.
+During these years he remained keenly disappointed that he did not have the resources to support adequately the Māori missions.
+The Taranaki wars also interfered for a time with the expansion of Māori work.

 A new phase of activity was precipitated by the gold rushes in Otago and Westland.
 From 1861 Viard kept a Marist at Dunedin permanently, and during the 1860s was able to send more priests to Invercargill and the Otago diggings.
 The miners of the Otago and West Coast diggings helped Viard build up his depleted finances.
 He visited Otago and Canterbury in 1864 and the northern part of the South Island and Westland in 1866.

 In Westland, Irish priests followed the thousands of Irish miners and their families to the diggings, and parishes were established at Greymouth, Hokitika, Kumara, Ngahere, Charleston, Ross, Westport and Reefton.
 Viard was greatly embarrassed when it was revealed that several Irish priests were active Fenian supporters, and he spoke out against their activities in 1868.